gerardnico/postgres/doc/postgres-wal.md

 ### Log Sequence Number (LSN)

-Log Sequence Number (LSN) is a byte offset into the WAL, increasing monotonically with each new record.
+Log Or Logical Sequence Number (LSN) is a byte offset into the WAL, increasing monotonically with each new record.

+It's part of a [wal segment name](#wal-segment-name)

+### Wal Segment Name

+WAL segments follow the naming convention `0000000100000A1E000000FE`
+where:
+* the first 8 hexadecimal digits represent the timeline
+* the next 16 digits are the [logical sequence number (LSN)](#log-sequence-number-lsn)

 ### wal segment size